 You will need to create contingency plans in case of global supply chain delays, weather disasters, or other disruptions.
 With backup suppliers, safety stock, and an inventory distribution plan in place, you can maintain better inventory control and resource allocation even in the face of challenges.

-Use ShipBob to simplify inventory management and fulfillment
+Use ShipBob to simplify inventory management and fulfilment

-For many ecommerce merchants, managing inventory and other supply chain operations like fulfillment, warehousing, and shipping is not a good use of their limited time.
+For many ecommerce merchants, managing inventory and other supply chain operations like fulfilment, warehousing, and shipping is not a good use of their limited time.

-When you outsource these operations to ShipBob, our expert team will store your inventory in one of our 30+ global fulfillment centers.
+When you outsource these operations to ShipBob, our expert team will store your inventory in one of our 30+ global fulfilment centres.
 ShipBob’s proprietary software enables you to view inventory levels at these locations in real-time, as well as historical data to improve demand forecasting and key analytics to help you avoid costly stockouts.

-From there, ShipBob streamlines fulfillment and warehousing operations for cost optimization and efficiency.
-Rather than accumulating your own warehouse, utilities, insurance, staffing, and labor costs, ShipBob’s teams of supply chain professionals will pick and pack your orders, and send them out to last-mile carriers at discounted bulk shipping rates.
+From there, ShipBob streamlines fulfilment and warehousing operations for cost optimisation and efficiency.
+Rather than accumulating your own warehouse, utilities, insurance, staffing, and labour costs, ShipBob’s teams of supply chain professionals will pick and pack your orders, and send them out to last-mile carriers at discounted bulk shipping rates.

 With years of experience in logistics management and the trust of over 7,000 ecommerce brands, ShipBob is here to make supply chain operations management easier, so that you can take your business operations to the next level of growth.

 If you want to learn more about how ShipBob can streamline your supply chain operations, click the button below and request a quote.